hoaraujerome/devops_demoapp/README.md

 * Checkout source code.
 Tool: GIT Jenkins plugin.
 * Prebuild: create the ECR repository for the API.
 Tool: Terraform.
 * Build: build the docker image for the API and push it to the ECR repository.
 Tools: Docker + AWS CLI.
-* DeployStaging: build the staging environment.
+* DeployStaging: build the staging environment for the API.
 Tool: Terraform.
 * Destroy (on-demand): delete the staging environment and the ECR repository.
 Tool: Terraform.